Quartz

 "Pfft."

 "I don't know about you but I'm done for today.
-That was so fun though."
+That was great work."
 Dakari tilted his head back and watched as the last stars winked themselves out.
-Rich blues and velvet purples melted into tawny amber daybreak overhead.
-Quartz nodded, giving his wings a final stretch.
+Quartz nodded, giving his wings a final stretch, exhausted but content.
 "Sounds about right.
-Though it's already becoming morning."
+Looks like we've been at it all night."

 Quartz let a crooked smile slant his mouth as the pair walked in companionable silence.
 Somewhere above a bird greeted the sun, and he idly kicked a rock by the side of the path.